Nicole Scherzinger: Politics

 Scherzinger endorsed Barack Obama's 2008 presidential campaign; she appeared in the music video for will.i.am's song "Yes We Can" (2008), which was inspired by Obama's speech after the 2008 New Hampshire primary.
-She has taken a public Pro-Life stance, and avoids identifying herself as a feminist.
+She has taken a public stance against abortion, and avoids identifying as a feminist.
 She says instead, "I'm just for women.
 I'm also for the human race in general."
 She is a supporter of LGBTQ rights and in 2017, through Billboard, Scherzinger published a "love letter" to the LGBTQ community in which she praised the community for "standing strong against adversity and [for being] a community that unites for change."

+On the day of the election of Donald Trump in November 2024, the comedian and Trump supporter Russell Brand posted a photo of himself on Instagram in which he waved a Trump-style red cap adorned with the slogan "Make Jesus First Again."
+Scherzinger sparked controversy when she replied to Brand's post with the comment "Where do I get this hat!!!?" followed by a prayer-hands emoji and a red heart emoji.
+Following a backlash on social media, Scherzinger deleted her comment, and posted an apology to her fans implying that she had never intended for the comment to reflect her political views/who she voted for, but rather as a reflection of her commitment to faith, consistent with the words on the hat.